dmbarbour/wikilon/docs/AwelonLang.md

         [large value](stow) => [$secureHash]
         [small value](stow) => [small value]

-Stowage enables programmers to work semi-transparently with data or computations much larger than working memory.
+Stowage enables programmers to work semi-transparently with data larger than working memory.
 Unlike effectful storage or virtual memory, stowage is friendly in context of parallelism and distribution, structure sharing, incremental computing, and backtracking.
-However, effective use of stowage is limited to [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure), optimally those that implicitly batch writes such as [LSM trees](https://en.wikipedia.org/wiki/Log-structured_merge-tree).
+Stowage works nicely with [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure), especially structures that batch writes such as [LSM trees](https://en.wikipedia.org/wiki/Log-structured_merge-tree).

 What 'large value' means is heuristic, based on time-space tradeoffs.
-But it should be deterministic, reproducible, and simple.
-A good default is that a value be moved to stowage only if its encoding in Awelon is at least 256 bytes.
-Also, if our value is simple binary data, we will stow to a `%secureHash` external binary instead.
+But it ideally is simple, predictable, and reproducible for effective use with caching and structure sharing.
+The recommendation is that "large value" mean "at least 256 bytes" when serialized.
+Binary values might stow using the `%secureHash` encoding.

 ## Deferred Computations and Coinductive Data